Diabetic Retinopathy Diagnosis

 Optical Coherence Tomography Angiography (OCTA) is the newest non-invasive technology that is used for imaging blood vessels.
 OCTA provides both structural and functional (i.e. blood flow) information simultaneously in a fast and easily repeatable way.
 It uses laser light reflectance of the surface of moving red blood cells to accurately image retinal and choroidal vessels.
 One advantage of this OCT-based approach is that it provides a quantitative analysis of the blood vessels in addition to the qualitative analysis done on standard angiography.
 It also allows accurate localization of a pathology due to the precise segmentation provided by this technology.
 OCTA can be used to evaluate common ophthalmologic diseases such age related macular degeneration (AMD), diabetic retinopathy, artery and vein occlusions, and glaucoma.

 Indocyanine Green (ICG) Angiography, a procedure similar to Fluorescein angiography, uses Indocyanine green dye, which can show more detail than Fluorescein angiography.

 Careful observation of the diabetic patient on a regular basis by an eye doctor is crucial in detecting Diabetic changes.
 There often is no decrease in vision, though damage from diabetes may be occurring.

-As with many diseases, the best treatment is prevention.
+As with many diseases, our doctors in Port St. Lucie and Stuart have found that the best diabetic retinopathy treatment is prevention.
 Strict control of your blood sugar will significantly reduce the long-term risk of vision loss from diabetic retinopathy.
 Laser surgery is often recommended for people with Diabetic Macular Edema, Proliferative Diabetic Retinopathy, and Neovascular Glaucoma.

 LASER SURGERY FOR MACULAR EDEMA